How to Photograph Jewellery

 I took a number of shots, which I then aligned in Photoshop to create a scene that was sharp all the way through.

-Each of the three shots required some degree of cleaning as part of the post production process.
-The gemstone necklace required only basic Photoshop work — just some cleaning, removal of dust and scratches and colour enhancement.
+The gemstone necklace required only basic Photoshop work — just some cleaning, removal of dust and scratches, and colour enhancement.

-The diamond necklace required some composite work (in the video you’ll see I took a second shot to introduce some sparkle in the diamonds) while the rings required the focus stack and general cleaning and finishing touches too.
+The diamond necklace required some composite work (in the video, you’ll see I took a second shot to introduce some sparkle in the diamonds) while the rings required focus stacking, general cleaning, plus finishing touches.

-Jewellery photography can seem daunting — the products are generally small and reflections can make it very difficult to get a good shot – but by remembering the techniques covered here, you should be able to get some great results.
+Photographing jewellery can seem like a daunting task – the products are generally small and reflections can make it very difficult to get a good shot – but by remembering the techniques covered here, you should be able to get some great results.